 from veterans nor from people who suffer from multiple sclerosis.

 I tell that to them because sometimes it can take years to get the benefits that people deserve.
-It does not seem so bad when a huge check for past due benefits is issued, but in the months and often years spent waiting for that day it seems like an eternity.
+It does not seem so bad when a huge check for past-due benefits is issued, but in the months and often years spent waiting for that day it seems like an eternity.
 Many people suffer great hardship due to delays in the disability adjudication process.

 I do not have all of the answers, but I will give you some of them.
-First let me give you a rough time line for how long a case can take.
+First, let me give you a rough timeline for how long a case can take.
 None of these delay periods are set in stone.
-In a rare case they might be shorter.
-In many more cases they will be longer.
+In a rare case, they might be shorter.
+In many more cases, they will be longer.

 If you call over the phone to set up an appointment to file benefits, you generally get an appointment within about three weeks.
 After you actually have your appointment where you formally file your application, it will take between three and six months to get an initial determination.
 The vast majority of people are denied at the initial level.

 If you wish to pursue your case further, in Pennsylvania you can file a request for hearing within 60 days of your initial denial notice.
-You will wait between a year and 18 months to get a hearing date.
+You will wait for a year and 18 months to get a hearing date.